NCAR/esds/posts/paired_programming_vs.md

 Launch your virtual meeting!
 You can use plaforms such as [Google Meet](https://meet.google.com) or [Zoom](https://zoom.us/)

 Once you launch your meeting with collaborators, share the link generated from the previous step (make sure they have followed the same steps, downloading VS Code with all the extensions mentioned).

+Within the Live extension pack, there is also an audio option if you prefer not using video services.

 ## 5. Collaborate!